 The current ratio is a measure of a company’s ability to pay off the obligations within the next twelve months.
 This ratio is used by creditors to evaluate whether a company can be offered short term debts.
 It also provides information about the company’s operating cycle.
 It is also popularly known as Working capital ratio.
 It is obtained by dividing the current assets with current liabilities.

-Current ratio ratio is calculated as follows:
+Current ratio is calculated as follows:

 Current ratio = Current Assets / Current Liabilities

-A higher current ratio around 2 is suggested to be ideal for most of the industries while a lower value (less than 1) is indicative of a firm having difficulty in meeting its current liabilities.
+A higher current ratio around two(2) is suggested to be ideal for most of the industries while a lower value (less than 1) is indicative of a firm having difficulty in meeting its current liabilities.

 Quick Ratio or Acid Test Ratio

-Quick ratio also known as Acid test ratio is used to determine whether a company or a business has enough liquid assets which are able to be instantly converted into cash to meet short term dues.
+Quick ratio is also known as Acid test ratio is used to determine whether a company or a business has enough liquid assets which are able to be instantly converted into cash to meet short term dues.
 It is calculated by dividing the liquid current assets by the current liabilities

 It is represented as